 Glue the edges of your filler to the frame so it won’t fall out once your succulent wall art is hanging up.

 Once you have the succulents glued into the frame, fill in the extra space with pebbles.
 If you have extra succulents, you can squeeze more of them onto the wall hanging.

-A Simple Succulent Project
+A Simple Decor Project

 This project was surprisingly simple to make.
 There are a few tips and tricks that will make it easier for you to replicate this project.

 - If you are working with hot glue, it’s almost a guarantee that you will burn yourself with these succulents.
 Some of the parts are pretty small.

 - You could try a strong fabric glue (it’s safer and probably less mess than hot glue).